 The flat back syndrome is caused by weakened leg, shoulder, and abdominal muscles, which leads to an abnormal curvature of the lumbar spine.

 There are many exercises that can help restore natural curvature and reduce the pain associated with this syndrome.

-In this article, we will discuss 19 of the best flat back syndrome exercises you can do to reduce pain and improve posture.
+In this article, I will discuss 19 of the best flat back syndrome exercises you can do to reduce pain and improve posture.